2023 Fulfillment by Amazon (FBA) Review: Costs & Features

 When to Use FBA

-- Direct-to-consumer (DTC) brands: It has the infrastructure to optimize transit times, shipping costs, and global expansion
+- Direct-to-consumer (DTC) brands: It has the infrastructure to optimize transit times, shipping costs, and global expansion.

 When to Use an Alternative

-- Multichannel sellers: FBA is compatible with multichannel sales but is not cost-effective unless Amazon is your primary marketplace
+- Multichannel sellers: FBA is compatible with multichannel sales but is not cost-effective unless Amazon is your primary marketplace.

-- High-value, heavy, fragile, or oversized products: Red Stag Fulfillment is more economical for special-handling needs, and is Seller-Fulfilled Prime (SFP)-eligible
+- High-value, heavy, fragile, or oversized products: Red Stag Fulfillment is more economical for special-handling needs, and is Seller-Fulfilled Prime (SFP)-eligible.

 FBA’s third-party fulfillment services are best for Amazon-based sellers, ecommerce retailers, and brick-and-mortar stores looking to venture into online selling.
-Its vast network of 185 warehouses creates efficient global sales distribution, plus every FBA order is Prime-eligible.
+Its vast network of 175 warehouses creates efficient global sales distribution, plus every FBA order is Prime-eligible.

 Our Fulfillment by Amazon review finds it isn’t cost-effective for oversized or heavy products.
 Though the company has climate control in some of its warehouses, it’s not guaranteed that your temperature-sensitive goods will be stored in the right environment.
-Furthermore, FBA’s pricey multichannel fulfillment fees aren’t economical unless Amazon is your primary marketplace.
+Furthermore, FBA’s pricey multichannel order fulfillment and shipping fees aren’t economical unless Amazon is your primary marketplace.

 FBA Deciding Factors | |